afbase/slavecodes_org/content/blog/2024-02-26-dc-slave-code.md

 ## Codifying Case Law

-In the United States, converting case law into legislative law is one of the more powerful acts when it comes to civil rights and human rights.
-In this slave code, we have:
+In the United States, converting case law into legislative law is one of the most powerful acts that can be done when it comes to securing civil rights and human rights.
+In this [slave code](/codes/1860-district-columbia-slave-codes/slave-code/) is a notable anti-civil right:

 >A free negro of the African race, whose ancestors were brought to this Country and sold as slaves is not a "citizen" within the meaning of the Constitution of the United States.
 Dred Scott v.
 Sandford, 19 How.
 393.

-With just one sentence, legislators codified the stripping of Black people's citizenship and, consequently, their civil and human rights.
+With just one sentence, D.C. legislators codified the stripping of Black people's citizenship and, consequently, their civil and human rights.
 Here is an excerpt from the Dred Scott v.
 Sandford opinion:

 > the African race is not and never was recognised either by the language or purposes of the former; and it has been expressly excluded by every act of Congress providing for the creation of citizens by *naturalization*, these laws, as has already been remarked, being restricted to *free white aliens* exclusively.